FarkostInteractive/VerdantPage/Documentation/Component Reference/Data Types/VerdantType.md

 | `Cast Shadows` | Controls if and how the type should cast shadows.
 Shadow casting is one of the most expensive features in Verdant because it causes all vegetation to be redrawn at least once for each shadowing light.
 If you can, try to only use it on your first LDO. |

 ### Type Parameters

+Finally, these parameters are consistent across all LODs and can only be set once per VerdantType.

 |:---------------|:--------------------------|
 | `Layer` | The layer of this type.
 If the [VerdantCamera](../VerdantCamera.html) specifies an override layer that will be used instead. |